-The Orcs are divided into six Korlagzrim: two are Uruk, the otherfourare lesser Orcs.
-The lesser Orc Korlagzrim include two firstand twosecond level Kragashi, the Uruk Korlagzrim have two second and two third level Kragashi.
+The Orcs are divided into six Korlagzrim: two are Uruk, the other four are lesser Orcs.
+The lesser Orc Korlagzrim include two first and two second level Kragashi; the Uruk Korlagzrim have two second and two third level Kragashi.
 All six Korlagz-drartul are proficient with the Kragnifrin.
-The two Unuk Korlagz-drartul Ukrish and Gormuk, are essentially interchangable.
+The two Uruk Korlagz-drartul, Ukrish and Gormuk, are essentially interchangable.
 Both are fourth level; neither has any particular distinguishing characteristics.
 The four lesser Orc Korlagz-drartul are all third level.
 Only one of the four is not remarkable: Bokdankh, the newest of the lot.
 Sokralg is disgusting even by Orc standards.
 Fektalgh is near for an Orc, keeping even his clothes semi-clean.
-Hagrakh has a penchant for knife throwing: he practices with his Kragnifirm constantly and receives + 10 OB when using them.
-All six wear chain shirts with ann and leg greaves (Ch/14) and carry shields.
+Hagrakh has a penchant for knife throwing: he practices with his Kragnifrim constantly and receives +10 OB when using them.
+All six wear chain shirts with arm and leg greaves (CH/14) and carry shields.